Siege of Los Angeles

 August 1846 occupation of the Pueblo de Los Ángeles by the United States Marines during the Mexican–American War.
-It is also known as the Battle of Los Angeles.

 Background

 Following the Battle of Monterey, the Americans held northern California but General José María Castro and Governor Pío Pico planned resistance in the south around the Los Angeles area.
 Commodore Robert F. Stockton arrived at Monterey Bay aboard the Congress on July 15 and took over command from John D. Sloat.
 Stockton accepted the Bear Flag revolutionaries, under the command of Major John C. Frémont, as the California Battalion.
 Stockton then garrisoned Sonoma, San Juan Bautista, Santa Clara, and Sutter's Fort.
 Stockton's plan for dealing with Castro was to have Commander Samuel Francis Du Pont carry Fremont's men in the Cyane to San Diego to block any movement southwards, while Stockton would land a force at San Pedro which would move overland against Castro.
 Fremont arrived at San Diego on July 29 and reached San Pedro on August 6 aboard the Congress.